musoniusr/DhammaratoDhamma/_pages/about.md

 <p>This website is an archive of Dhammarato's one-on-one and Sangha Dhamma talks.</p>

 <p>Dhammarato is a dhamma teacher in the lineage of Bhikkhu Buddhadasa.
 Now retired into the Lay life He spent many years as a monk in both Thailand and USA.
 He lives in Thailand on Kho Phangan and invites all dhamma friends to come hang out.
-He talks about the supramundane dhamma as instructed by Achan Pho the abbot of Wat Suan Mokkh.</p>
+He talks about the supramundane dhamma as instructed by Ajahn Pho the abbot of Wat Suan Mokkh.</p>

 <p>Dhammarato corrects many of the misconceptions westerners have about Buddhism and the current western variations of Buddhism.</p>